 Staking is as simple as owning coins and keeping your wallet open on the network.
 Your coins are used to calculate your network weight compared to all of the coins being staked at any moment, and this determines how long before your stake gets to create block and receive the reward for it.

-When new blocks are created to record transactions, 50 new FROST coins are created to increase the overall money supply, and are paid to users in the form of network rewards.
+When new blocks are created to record transactions, 10 new FROST coins are created to increase the overall money supply, and are paid to users in the form of network rewards.
 80% of these new coins are paid to the masternode network as a reward for the services they provide.
 One masternode is paid per block, but the network is designed to ensure that all masternodes receive equal rewards over time.

-You can download a free copy of our latest wallet software from the Bifrost Github repository.
+You can download a free copy of our latest wallet software from the BiFrost Github repository.
 We currently support wallets for Microsoft Windows (32-bit and 64 bit), MacOS, and Ubuntu Linux.
-Since Bifrost is an open source project, you can also download a full copy of our source code and compile your own copy of the wallet software.
+Since BiFrost is an open source project, you can also download a full copy of our source code and compile your own copy of the wallet software.

 Once you launch your wallet and synchronize with the network, we strongly recommend you encrypt your wallet (see settings menu) with a strong password.
 Once your wallet is locked in this way, you will need to enter your password anytime you want to spend your coins.

 If you want to receive staking rewards, then your wallet should be open, unlocked and available to the network.
 To protect your coins, the unlock screen has an option to unlock your wallet for staking only.
 Your wallet can then earn staking rewards, but will still require your password again before you can spend anything.
 If you are not interested in staking, the your wallet can be safely closed.
-The next time you launch your wallet, it automatically synchronize with the nextwork.
+The next time you launch your wallet, it automatically synchronize with the network.